ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 * `ADD_TODO_SUCCESS`
 * `ADD_TODO_FAILURE`

-And the the initial state of our app is `IDLE`.
 Now we have to determine all the transitions that our app can go through.
 We can do this using a flow chart:

 ![The application transitions](/media/group-10.png)